 This is what planning is for.
-This is one reason we love doing this every weekend to share our insight into how we can mitigate things that could take away from your income.
+It is one reason we love doing this every weekend to share our insight into how we can mitigate things that could take away from your income.

-Dean Barber: Right, and that’s one of the big reasons we want and encourage people to build up money in Roth IRAs and Roth 401(k)s or do some conversions early on.
+Dean Barber: That’s one of the big reasons we want and encourage people to build up money in Roth IRAs and Roth 401(k)s or do some conversions early on.

 A Quick Story About a Planning Opportunity

-So I’ll tell a quick story about a client who last week we were reviewing and going through everything.
-He had some restricted stock that was sold for the first few years of his retirement that was causing tax liabilities to be through the roof, but it was what it was, and it’s money he’s going to be able to live on in the future.
+I’ll tell a quick story about a client who I was reviewing everything with last week.
+He had some restricted stock that was sold for the first few years of his retirement that was causing tax liabilities to be through the roof, but it was what it was, and it’s money he’s going to live on in the future.

-But the key point here is he also has a very sizable IRA, okay, that rolled over from the 401(k).
-Well, now we have after-tax money, we got money that’s in the IRA, he’s 65 years old, could start claiming Social Security next year or later this year actually, and I’m saying you know what, let’s hold off on that.
-Let’s hold off on that.
-Let’s just live on the cash that you’ve already paid taxes on over the last few years.
+The key point is he has a sizable IRA that rolled over from the 401(k).
+Now we have after-tax money.
+We got money that’s in the IRA.
+He’s 65, so he could start claiming Social Security next year or later this year.
+Hold off on that and live on the cash you’ve already paid taxes on over the last few years.

-Dean Barber: Let’s live on that, and then let’s start moving money from that traditional IRA over to the Roth 401(k).
-What’s that going to do?
-It’s going to reduce the required minimum distributions in the future because, by the way, there is no requirement of distributions on a Roth IRA.
-That’s a big difference between the Roth IRA and the Roth 401(k).
+Dean Barber: Let’s live on that and start moving money from that traditional IRA over to the Roth 401(k).
+It’s going to reduce the required minimum distributions in the future because there is no requirement of distributions on a Roth IRA.
+That’s a big difference between the Roth IRA and Roth 401(k).

-Bud Kasper: Yeah.
-And again, it comes from a comprehensive plan.
-When you think about that, that’s incredible because most people know that their Social Security benefit is growing at 6% per year.
-Still, then when you get to full retirement age, it goes to 8% for a few years, but that’s more money than you can put into your pocket from that perspective.
+Bud Kasper: It comes from a comprehensive plan.
+That’s incredible because most people know their Social Security benefit is growing at 6% per year.
+When you get to full retirement age, it goes to 8% for a few years, but that’s more money than you can put into your pocket from that perspective.

 Social Security Solvency

-If you remember, one of the reasons that that taxation came up during the Reagan era was because people were concerned about Social Security going bankrupt.
+If you remember, one reason that that taxation came up during the Reagan era was because people were concerned about Social Security going bankrupt.

 Dean Barber: That same concern’s been going ever since you and I started in this business.

-Bud Kasper: Yeah, exactly right.
+Bud Kasper: Exactly right.
 So is it a legitimate concern?
 My reply to that is, “Of course, it is.”
 How we address that issue is doing what?
 Going more into debt, and that’s going to be a problem at some particular point in time.

-Dean Barber: Well, there will be changes coming, but there have to be some changes to the Social Security system.
+Dean Barber: There will be changes coming, but there have to be some changes to the Social Security system.
 They’ve already made a few changes.
-Of course, Reagan was the one that did taxing on up to 50% of your Social Security, and then the Clinton administration trumped him saying, no pun intended.
-He said we’re going to tax up to 85% of your Social Security.
-So yeah, could they go to a hundred percent?
+Of course, Reagan was the one that did taxing on up to 50% of your Social Security.
+Then the Clinton administration trumped him saying, no pun intended, we’re going to tax up to 85% of your Social Security.
+So yeah, could they go to 100%?